State, local elections officials agree no ‘one-size-fits-all-approach’ exists for cybersecurity

-Less than a year out from the 2020 election, state and local election security officials are gearing up to defend against cyber threats.
-But while these offices work directly with the Department of Homeland Security to protect this critical infrastructure, in many cases they face limited resources on a scale not seen in the federal government.
+Less than a year out from the 2020 election, state and local election security personnel are gearing up to defend against cyber threats.
+But while these officials work directly with the Department of Homeland Security to protect this critical infrastructure, in many cases they face limited resources on a scale not seen in the federal government.

 Meagan Wolfe, the administrator of the Wisconsin Elections Commission, said Wisconsin is the most decentralized election administration system in the country.

 “A lot of them don’t have any type of IT support at the local level, which is very different than some of the county-based systems.
-The clerk might be the sole employee of that jurisdiction,” Wolfe said.
+The clerk might be the sole employee of that jurisdiction,” Wolfe said at the Cybersecurity Coalition’s CyberNext D.C. conference.

-Lindsey Forson, the Cybersecurity Program Manager at the National Association of Secretaries of State, said all 50 states work with the Department of Homeland Security on cybersecurity services, but the way states work with federal partners can vary greatly.
+Lindsey Forson, the Cybersecurity Program Manager at the National Association of Secretaries of State, said all 50 states cooperate with DHS on cybersecurity services, but the way states work with federal partners can vary greatly.

-Although all 50 states are working with DHS in some way, Forson said there is some hesitation in some states about having the federal government scan systems and run penetration tests.
+Although all 50 states work with DHS in some way, Forson said there is some hesitation in some states about having the federal government scan systems and run penetration tests.

-Now more than ever, there are a plethora of federal resources that state and local election security officials can use.
-But Wolfe said it’s important for officials to know that those resources will remain sustainable for the years to come.
+Now more than ever, there is a plethora of federal resources for state and local election security officials, but Wolfe said it’s important to know that those resources will remain sustainable in the years to come.

 Forson said states have made a lot of progress in election security since 2016, especially in getting individual states and individual jurisdictions to take steps to secure their systems.